Police-Data-Accessibility-Project/pdap.io/content/pages/1-index.md

     items:
       - content:
           - type: paragraph
-            text: Law enforcement data, especially at the local level, is hidden in the corners of the internet, obfuscated by bureaucracy, and served up via low quality user experiences.
-All this makes it difficult for citizens to access, consolidate, and make use of the data for accurate and factual inferences.
-Our approach empowers volunteer hunter-gatherers to contribute to a platform empowering the citizenry with oversight capability.
+            text: Local law enforcement data is hidden in the corners of the internet, obfuscated by bureaucracy, and only accessible via low quality user experiences.
+It's difficult for data scientists, journalists, and ordinary citizens to access, consolidate, and use the data.
+The simple act of collecting the data in one place creates an **unprecedented starting point for full-scale analysis** of our criminal justice system.
           - type: paragraph
-            text: Our platform is a consolidated, publicly available library of law enforcement related records.
-Our goal is to ease data consumption, facilitate open source software analytics, and provide an interface for reporting and analysis of law enforcement activity.
-Our platform will be made publicly available, free of charge.
+            text: Our goals are to ease data collection, standardize formats from disparate sources, store the data to archival standards, and facilitate open source software analytics.
+Our data is publicly available, free of charge.
           - type: paragraph
-            text: Our target user demographic is the data analytics and justice sector so they may examine law enforcement trends.
-The platform will also benefit broader swathes of the population, such as academics studies, press coverage, government oversight, elected officials, and the law enforcement agencies themselves.
+            text: We speculate that the **key audience is data scientists and journalists**.
+They do the analysis, and are the critical channel for information to flow from police organizations to policymakers and the general public.
+The platform will also benefit broader swathes of the population, such as academics, government oversight bodies, elected officials, and the law enforcement agencies themselves.
           - type: action
             action: SubscriptionButton
-            actionText: Subscribe to our newsletter for updates on our progress
+            actionText: Subscribe to our newsletter
   - title: Project goals
     layout: section__row
     columns: 2